droidecahedron/nrf_peripheral_bfg/README.md

   <img width="462" height="494" alt="image" src="https://github.com/user-attachments/assets/86c697c0-d5e9-47ed-b847-0572cf200179" />

 - 5) Press SHPHLD for about 1 second again as you did to exit ship mode when you first unboxed it.
+The LED may not flash this time, this is fine.
 - 6) From here, you are ready to begin programming the board!
 Let's get some code going so we can start iterating.

 > [!NOTE]